josevnz/kismet_home/RaspBerryPiWirelessSecurity/Wireless security using Raspberry PI 4, Kismet and Python.md

 * Is my wireless network secure?
 * How long would it take to an attacker to get in?

-I have a Raspberry 4 with Ubuntu installed and decided to use the well-known [Aircrack-ng](https://aircrack-ng.org/index.html) to find out.
+I have a Raspberry 4 with Ubuntu installed and decided to use the well-known [Kismet](https://www.kismetwireless.net/) to find out.

 In this article you will learn:

 * How to get a whole picture of the networks nearby you with Kismet
 * How to customize Kismet using Python and the REST-API

-# Note: The saying 'Ask for forgiveness, not permission' doesn't apply here
+# The saying 'Ask for forgiveness, not permission' doesn't apply here

-And by that I mean that you should not be trying to eavesdrop or infiltrate at wireless network that is not yours.
+And by that I mean that _you should not be trying to eavesdrop or infiltrate at wireless network that are not yours_.
 It is relatively easy to detect if a new unknow client joined your wireless network, also it is illegal.

 So do the right thing, use this tutorial to learn and not to break into someone else's network, OK?